2 killed in shooting at southeast Fresno house party have been identified

 FRESNO, Calif.
-(KGPE) — The two victims that were killed in a shooting at a southeast Fresno house party have been identified by the Fresno County Coroner’s Office.
+(KSEE) — The two victims that were killed in a shooting at a southeast Fresno house party have been identified by the Fresno County Coroner’s Office.

 Officers responded to a report that two people had been shot at a home in the area of 4600 E. Lane Ave., near Maple Avenue at around 1 a.m. early Sunday morning.